Horace Mann Educators (NYSE:HMN) Releases FY 2022 Earnings Guidance

 Horace Mann Educators (NYSE:HMN) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $3.450-$3.650 for the period, compared to the Thomson Reuters consensus estimate of $3.360.
 The company issued revenue guidance of -.

-Separately, Zacks Investment Research upgraded shares of Horace Mann Educators from a hold rating to a strong-buy rating and set a $45.00 target price on the stock in a research note on Friday, February 4th.
+Separately, Zacks Investment Research upgraded Horace Mann Educators from a hold rating to a strong-buy rating and set a $45.00 price objective on the stock in a research report on Friday, February 4th.

 The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 31st.
-Investors of record on Thursday, December 16th were given a dividend of $0.31 per share.
-This represents a $1.24 dividend on an annualized basis and a dividend yield of 3.04%.
-The ex-dividend date of this dividend was Wednesday, December 15th.
-Horace Mann Educators’s dividend payout ratio is presently 36.58%.
+Shareholders of record on Thursday, December 16th were paid a dividend of $0.31 per share.
+The ex-dividend date was Wednesday, December 15th.
+This represents a $1.24 dividend on an annualized basis and a yield of 3.04%.
+Horace Mann Educators’s dividend payout ratio (DPR) is presently 36.58%.

-In related news, SVP Kimberly A. Johnson sold 1,500 shares of the business’s stock in a transaction dated Thursday, February 10th.
-The shares were sold at an average price of $41.27, for a total transaction of $61,905.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-2.60% of the stock is owned by corporate insiders.
+In other Horace Mann Educators news, SVP Kimberly A. Johnson sold 1,500 shares of the firm’s stock in a transaction that occurred on Thursday, February 10th.
+The stock was sold at an average price of $41.27, for a total transaction of $61,905.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+2.60% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Stifel Financial Corp grew its position in Horace Mann Educators by 13.3% in the 4th quarter.
-Stifel Financial Corp now owns 5,706 shares of the insurance provider’s stock worth $221,000 after purchasing an additional 671 shares during the last quarter.
-Renaissance Technologies LLC bought a new position in shares of Horace Mann Educators in the third quarter valued at approximately $223,000.
-Susquehanna International Group LLP bought a new position in shares of Horace Mann Educators in the fourth quarter valued at approximately $268,000.
-Cubist Systematic Strategies LLC boosted its holdings in shares of Horace Mann Educators by 84.6% in the fourth quarter.
-Cubist Systematic Strategies LLC now owns 15,572 shares of the insurance provider’s stock valued at $603,000 after acquiring an additional 7,138 shares in the last quarter.
-Finally, Deutsche Bank AG boosted its holdings in shares of Horace Mann Educators by 4.3% in the fourth quarter.
-Deutsche Bank AG now owns 28,452 shares of the insurance provider’s stock valued at $1,101,000 after acquiring an additional 1,178 shares in the last quarter.
-Hedge funds and other institutional investors own 98.81% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the business.
+Morgan Stanley lifted its holdings in shares of Horace Mann Educators by 18.5% in the 2nd quarter.
+Morgan Stanley now owns 203,662 shares of the insurance provider’s stock worth $7,622,000 after purchasing an additional 31,818 shares during the last quarter.
+Legal & General Group Plc lifted its holdings in shares of Horace Mann Educators by 3.0% in the 4th quarter.
+Legal & General Group Plc now owns 118,663 shares of the insurance provider’s stock worth $4,592,000 after purchasing an additional 3,461 shares during the last quarter.
+Citadel Advisors LLC lifted its holdings in shares of Horace Mann Educators by 286.4% in the 4th quarter.
+Citadel Advisors LLC now owns 92,828 shares of the insurance provider’s stock worth $3,592,000 after purchasing an additional 68,804 shares during the last quarter.
+California State Teachers Retirement System lifted its holdings in shares of Horace Mann Educators by 1.8% in the 4th quarter.
+California State Teachers Retirement System now owns 57,567 shares of the insurance provider’s stock worth $2,228,000 after purchasing an additional 1,008 shares during the last quarter.
+Finally, D. E. Shaw & Co.
+Inc. lifted its holdings in shares of Horace Mann Educators by 127.6% in the 4th quarter.
+D. E. Shaw & Co.
+Inc. now owns 54,328 shares of the insurance provider’s stock worth $2,102,000 after purchasing an additional 30,459 shares during the last quarter.
+98.81% of the stock is currently owned by institutional investors.

 Horace Mann Educators Company Profile